alexanderpalsson/katacoda-scenarios/qlik-corectl/step3.md

 </p>
 </details>

- We can now build, `corectl build`{{execute}}, but corectl will return `ERROR no app specified`.
+ We can now build corectl wiht `corectl build`{{execute}}, but corectl will return `ERROR no app specified`.
 This is because we are currently running a corectl session against an engine without an app.
-Running a session with corectl without an app would be meaningless, since the app manges data handling.  <br>
+Running a session with corectl without an app would be meaningless, since the app manges all data handling.  <br>

-However to make sure we are connected we could run `corectl status`{{execute}}
+However to make sure we are connected  QIX we can run `corectl status`{{execute}}
 <br>
 <br>

 **Exercise:** Create an app

-Running a session with corectl without an app would be meaningless, since the app manges data handling.  <br>
+As mentioned running a session with corectl without an app would be meaningless, since the app manges data handling.  <br>

-Lets include the application.
-Edit the `corectl.yml`{{open}} and specify an app you want to use.
+So, lets create an application.
+Edit the `corectl.yml`{{open}} and specify an app-name you want to use.

  <details> <summary>Show solution</summary>
  <p>